 Missing Persons Law

-Every year, around one hundred and eighty thousand people are reported missing in the UK.
+Every year, around one hundred and seventy thousand people are reported missing in the UK.
 Most of these people are found within a few days or weeks, but some people remain missing indefinitely.

 If you are a family member of a missing person, we understand just how incredibly difficult a position you’re in.
 Not only are you dealing with the grief of a loved one being missing, there are also a whole host of challenging practicalities to deal with.
 When someone goes missing, they often leave behind unresolved personal affairs.
 Their partner, parents, siblings or children usually need to manage these practicalities and may have to take legal steps in order to be able to do so.